 Irrespective of your need to hire employees, you still need some kind of insurance, like commercial property insurance, professional liability insurance, and/or general liability insurance.

 - Get Business Funding

 Effective business management and operations require constant inflow of capital.
 When you need business loans, banks shouldn’t be on your top list to apply for funding.
-Banks are reluctant to fund especially new businesses, because of low credit score and less time in business with the ability to handle debt.
+Banks are reluctant to fund especially new businesses, because of low credit scores and less time in the business with the ability to handle debt.

 Alternative lenders are the best option to secure startup funding.
 Usually, it involves using own savings, bootstrapping, borrowing from loved ones, crowdfunding, and/or apply for personal loans.
 You can also check out the New York’s Small Business Loan Resources page for state-specific funding.